jonatsuji/jonatsuji/README.md

 # Hello Community 👋

-I'm a WebDev student at **neue Fische** and there'll hopefully be some content on this page over the next weeks!! <br>
+I was a WebDev student at **neue Fische** and there'll hopefully be some content on this page in the future!! <br>
 My main interessts🤓 for coding will be listed in the following unordered list:

-- HTML
+- Styled components
-- CSS
+- JSX
-- JS
+- API
 - CyberSecurity
 - Backend in terms of storing and calling data [^1]